tcprescott/sahasrahbot/docs/mystery/league_season3.md

 This enables a bow that costs rupees, instead of arrows, to fire.
 This is the bow behavior from retro world state.

+You'll need to purchase wooden arrows from a shop, just like retro.
 ```yaml
     rom.rupeeBow:
       True: 10